-I’ll show you How To Cook (And Carve!)
-A Turkey Breast for the easiest turkey dinner ever!
-There’s need to cook a turkey for hours with this recipe!
+I’ll show you How To Roast And Carve A Turkey Breast for the easiest turkey dinner ever!
+There’s need to cook a whole turkey with this recipe!

 How Long Does A Turkey Breast Cook In The Oven?